calint/arduino-sketches/esp32dev/game/README.md

 * implements game objects

 ## game.hpp
-* included by objects that modify game state
-* game state used in `main_on_frame_completed` solving circular reference problemss
+* included by objects that modify game state used in `main_on_frame_completed` solving circular reference problems

 ## resources/*
 * separate palettes for tiles and sprites